Statin Drugs Can Impair Cognitive Function

-Following the receipt of studies and side effect reports, the U.S. Food and Drug Administration has announced a safety alert that statin drugs can cause memory loss, in addition to elevated blood sugar and type 2 diabetes.
+Following a review of clinical studies and side effect reports, the U.S. Food and Drug Administration announced a safety alert that statin drugs may produce memory loss.
+This is in addition to increasing blood sugar and the risk of type 2 diabetes, as reported on recently.

-They added that when the statin lovastatin (such as Mevacor) is combined with antibiotic or antiviral drugs, muscle weakening can result.
+They added that when the statin lovastatin (such as Mevacor) is combined with antibiotic or antiviral drugs, another side effect includes a weakened muscular system.

-The safety alert will require new label warnings on the products.
+This FDA safety alert requires label warnings on these statin drugs.
 Dr. Amy Egan, an FDA officer, told Reuters, “they need to be taken with care and knowledge of their side effects.”

 Between 20 and 30 million Americans take statins, which include AstraZeneca’s Crestor, Pfizer’s Lipitor, and Merck’s Zocor, Mevacor and other brands.
 The primary purpose of statin drugs is to reduce cholesterol.